vincent-van-hoef/deepvariant/README.md

 ## Credits

-This pipeline was originally developed by [Lifebit](https://lifebit.ai/?utm_campaign=documentation&utm_source=github&utm_medium=web) to ease and reduce cost for variant calling analyses.
-You can test the pipeline through Lifebit's Platform: [Deploit](https://deploit.lifebit.ai/app/home).
-This allows you to run Deepvariant over cloud in a matter of a couple of clicks: and for single users our service is completely free!
-Read more about DeepVariant in Nextflow in this [Blog post](https://blog.lifebit.ai/post/deepvariant/?utm_campaign=documentation&utm_source=github&utm_medium=web)
+This pipeline was originally developed at [Lifebit](https://lifebit.ai/?utm_campaign=documentation&utm_source=github&utm_medium=web), by @luisas, to ease and reduce cost for variant calling analyses

-Many thanks to nf-core and those who have helped out along the way too, including (but not limited to): @ewels, @apeltzer & @MaxUlysse
+Many thanks to nf-core and those who have helped out along the way too, including (but not limited to): @ewels, @MaxUlysse, @apeltzer, @sven1103 & @pditommaso